RHS and MSAT (3+2 Pathway) in 5 Years

 Prospective students should email our academic advisor at justinvaldez@weber.edu to set up an advising appointment, develop a plan and be placed on a conditional acceptance list.

-Students should work on their remaining RHS degree coursework, which includes support courses, general education and 15 credits of upper division electives.
-Contact your academic advisor for suggested electives.
-This should be completed in their second year as an RHS major.
+Once students receive conditional acceptance, they should work on their remaining RHS degree coursework, which includes support courses, general education and 15 credits of upper division electives (contact our academic advisor for suggested electives).
+This should be completed in the second and third years as an RHS major.

-Students who are conditionally accepted to the accelerated MSAT program can enter the MSAT program once they have:
+Students who are conditionally accepted to the accelerated MSAT program are eligible to apply for admission to the MSAT program once they:

 • At least 30 of these credit hours must be taken at WSU to fulfill the university's residency requirement.

-• At least 16 of the 96 credit hours must be upper-division courses, and should/could include the following MSAT prerequisite courses:
+• At least 16 of the 96 credit hours must be upper-division courses, and should include the following MSAT prerequisite courses:

 • ESS 3450: Structural Kinesiology (3)